 Capturing 360 images for ThingLink

-For a fully immersive sensory experience - ThingLink and Virtual Reality Devices / Virtual reality technology and Virtual reality headsets (VR)
+For a fully immersive sensory experience - ThingLink and Virtual reality headsets (VR)

 As well as viewing ThingLinks across devices such as Chromebooks, PCs, mobile devices and iPads, ThingLink 360 degree images and videos can be viewed in Virtual Reality (VR) mode for a different type of sensory experience.
 This article provides an overview of virtual technology controls, limitations and certain specifics of creating and viewing ThingLink with a VR Headset such as Oculus, HTC Vive and Google Cardboard (with Mobile devices with an accelerometer)

-As well as contacting us if you have any questions, please join our communities and connect with ThingLink Educators.
+As well as contacting us if you have any questions, please join our communities on social media to connect with ThingLinkers.
 We are incredibly proud of our groups, how they embrace ideas and share their demos, they will only be too pleased to welcome you.

 Twitter: ThingLink, ThingLink Education